 Spotlight Lucky 15 tips: four horses to back at Kempton on Wednesday evening

-The best four Spotlight tips to include in a Lucky 15 this evening . . .
+The four best Spotlight tips to include in a Lucky 15 bet this evening

 Read these next: